MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 ### Illumination

--   X FACES: 30 fc / 300 average horizontal at faces 48" (122cm) A.F.F. with a.5:1 avg:min uniformity and 40 fc / 400 average vertical at faces 36" to 60" (91cm to 152cm) A.F.F. with 1.5:1 avg:min uniformity
+-   X FACES: 30 fc / 300 average horizontal at faces 48" (122 cm) A.F.F. with a.5:1 avg:min uniformity and 40 fc / 400 average vertical at faces 36" to 60" (91 cm to 152 cm) A.F.F. with 1.5:1 avg:min uniformity

--   X TABLES: 30 fc / 300 average horizontal at tables 30" (76cm) A.F.F. with 1.5:1 avg:min uniformity
+-   X TABLES: 30 fc / 300 average horizontal at tables 30" (76 cm) A.F.F. with 1.5:1 avg:min uniformity

--   X WALLS (40% matte reflectance): 40 fc / 400 average vertical at 30" to 78" (76cm to 198cm) A.F.F. with 1.5: 1 avg:min uniformity X WALLS (50% matte reflectance): 30 fc / 300 average vertical at 30" to 78" (76cm to 198cm) A.F.F. with 1.5: 1 avg:min uniformity X WALLS (60% matte reflectance): 20 fc / 200 average vertical at 30" to 78" (76cm to 198cm) A.F.F. with 1.5: 1 avg:min uniformity X Front-screen projection display surface: 5 fc / 50 max vertical with 2:1 max:avg uniformity
+-   X WALLS (40% matte reflectance): 40 fc / 400 average vertical at 30" to 78" (76 cm to 198 cm) A.F.F. with 1.5: 1 avg:min uniformity X WALLS (50% matte reflectance): 30 fc / 300 average vertical at 30" to 78" (76 cm to 198 cm) A.F.F. with 1.5: 1 avg:min uniformity X WALLS (60% matte reflectance): 20 fc / 200 average vertical at 30" to 78" (76 cm to 198 cm) A.F.F. with 1.5: 1 avg:min uniformity X Front-screen projection display surface: 5 fc / 50 max vertical with 2:1 max:avg uniformity

 -   X Video display or monitor surface: 20 fc / 200 max vertical with 2:1 max:avg uniformity